A cashless society: what are the pros and cons?

 Less physical contact in the everyday economy minimises the potential for future pandemics to gain traction.

-Elderly people may be less comfortable with tech and less able to make the switch from physical currency.
+Elderly people may be less comfortable with tech and less able to switch from physical currency.

-Rural communities could also be left vulnerable, because of poor broadband and mobile connectivity.
-People with low income or debt tend to find cash easier to manage too.
+Rural communities could also be left vulnerable because of poor broadband and mobile connectivity.
+People with low income or debt tend to find cash easier to manage.

 Another potential disadvantage concerns security.
 Although abandoning cash helps to reduce theft and fraud, for many consumers, data and cybersecurity issues are a worry — with justification.

-Threats from organized cyber-criminals are very real, and they frequently find new ways of breaching established security systems.
-During the pandemic, many more of us made online and mobile purchases, and data breaches increased to match.
+Threats from organised cyber-criminals are real, and they frequently find new ways of breaching established security systems.
+During the pandemic, many more of us made online and mobile purchases, and data breaches increased.

-When you pay digitally, you always leave a digital footprint, and this footprint is easily monitored by financial institutions.
+When you pay digitally, you always leave a digital footprint, which is easily monitored by financial institutions.
 Understandably, consumers are uneasy about their data being harvested or tracked by big businesses.

 Many people also feel that cashless spending is more difficult to control.
 It’s simply too easy to overspend when you’re not looking at a finite, physical sum of money in your wallet or purse, so careful budgeting becomes important.